 carbamyl phosphate synthetase I, a key regulatory enzyme in the urea cycle.

-Availability of amino acid
+Availability of supplements

 There are many minerals sold as amino acid chelates.
 Research with these